rafaelfl/express-typescript-auth/README.md

 ### 🏡 Local installation

-In order to run the project locally, you need to run the MongoDB and Redis servers, according to the urls and credentials provided in the `.env` file.
-In case you don't have the servers running locally, you can use the servers available in the Docker environment (follow the instructions available in the Section [Running the project in a Docker container](#-docker-installation)) or connecting to remote instances (e.g., [MongoDB Atlas](https://www.mongodb.com/) or [Redis Cloud](https://redis.com/)).
+To run the project locally, you need to make sure you have MongoDB and Redis servers running locally.
+The necessary URLs and credentials should be configured in the `.env` file.
+If you don't have the servers running locally, you can utilize the servers available in the Docker environment (follow the instructions available in the Section [Running the project in a Docker container](#-docker-installation)), or you can connect to remote instances of MongoDB and Redis servers (such as, [MongoDB Atlas](https://www.mongodb.com/) and [Redis Cloud](https://redis.com/)).

-Before running the API service, we need to populate the MongoDB database with some initial data.
-To do this, you need to install the `MongoDB database tools` in your system (you can follow the instructions available in this [link](https://www.mongodb.com/docs/manual/installation/)).
-After the installation, the `mongorestore` command should be available:
+Before running the API service, the MongoDB database needs to be populated with initial data.
+To accomplish this, you must install the `MongoDB database tools` on your system (you can follow the installation instructions available in this [link](https://www.mongodb.com/docs/manual/installation/)).
+After the installation, the `mongorestore` command should be available for use in the current path.

 ```bash
 # Verifying the mongorestore version